clipchamp/clipchamp-wordpress/readme.txt

 The Clipchamp Video Uploader and Webcam Recorder adds the features of the [Clipchamp API](https://clipchamp.com/getthebutton) to your WordPress-based website.

-By adding the Clipchamp short code to your WordPress posts and pages, you will be able to collect videos from your website's visitors or let them make webcam recordings.
+By adding the Clipchamp short code to your WordPress posts and pages, you will be able to collect videos from your website's visitors or let them make webcam recordings in the frontend of your website or blog.

-The Clipchamp API will then compress and convert these videos into one of the supported video formats (MP4, WebM, WMV, FLV, GIF) and upload them to one of the supported upload targets (WordPress Media Gallery, Amazon S3, Microsoft Azure, Google Drive, YouTube).
+The Clipchamp API will then compress and convert these videos into one of the supported video formats (MP4, WebM, WMV, FLV, GIF) and upload them directly to an upload target you nominate - currently supported are Amazon S3, Microsoft Azure, Google Drive, YouTube and the WordPress Media Gallery.

 Unlike any other webcam recorder and video uploader, Clipchamp is based purely on HTML5, using the cutting-edge of modern web technologies.